4.8kg In Lbs

 • Mass is a measure of the amount of matter in an object.
 It remains constant regardless of location.

 • Weight is a measure of the force of gravity acting on an object's mass.
 It varies depending on the gravitational field strength.
-For example, an object will weigh less on the moon than on Earth because the moon's gravitational pull is weaker.
+Take this: an object will weigh less on the moon than on Earth because the moon's gravitational pull is weaker.

 The conversions discussed earlier primarily deal with mass.
 While the difference between mass and weight is subtle in everyday situations on Earth, it's crucial to understand this distinction for more advanced scientific contexts.